ryanpilar/marilyns-windows-2/README.md

 ## 🖥  How to run / Available Scripts

-To demo: In the project directory, first `npm install`, then `npm start run`.
+To demo: In the project directory, first `npm install`, then `npm run start`.
 People running node 17+ will need to include this start script: "react-scripts --openssl-legacy-provider start"

 ### `npm start`